intellidev1991/react-native-image-slider-box/README.md

 ## Install

-1. First install this library : https://github.com/archriss/react-native-snap-carousel | use below npm script (`Thank you` so much to provide snap-carousel lib. please see the original lib)

-   > npm i react-native-snap-carousel

-2. Second install our library | use below npm script
+1. First, install our library | use below npm script

    > npm i react-native-image-slider-box

+   > yarn add react-native-image-slider-box

-3. (Optional) : if you want to use third-party image library such as FastImage
+2. (Optional) : if you want to use third-party image library such as FastImage
-   > npm i react-native-fast-image;
+   > npm i react-native-fast-image

+   > yarn add react-native-fast-image

 Well-done.